Serra da Cantareira

 The Serra da Cantareira is a Brazilian mountain range to the north of the city of São Paulo in the São Paulo state.
-The area has many walking trails, and is popular among locals.
+The area has many walking trails and is popular among locals.
 The Pico do Jaraguá, São Paulo's highest point, is located there.
-It was in "Serra da Cantareira" where the famous Brazilian band "Mamonas Assassinas" died in a plane crash.
+It was here where the famous Brazilian band Mamonas Assassinas died in a plane crash.